Shawn-gitman/D_A_project/README.md

 # Description of Read-Speak_Korean_Webapp(RSKWP)🚀
 "Read-Speak_Korean_Webapp_Prediction(RSKWP)🚀" is a web application focusing on web prediction employing Linear Regression and visualization dashboard.
 If you want to predict scores based on our model, check out the latest repository in Github.
-Explanation video(KR) of RSKWP is in below and see results at https://www.readandspeak.ml/ 👈 Click!
+Explanation video(Eng) of RSKWP is in below and see results at https://www.readandspeak.ml/ 👈 Click!
 ![Watch the video](Prediction_main3.png)
 ![Watch the video](Prediction_main2.png)
 👇(Watch Video) Click!👇